Astros vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has recorded a base hit in four games in a row.
-In his last five games he is hitting .368 with two doubles, a walk and an RBI.
+- Torres has hit safely in five straight games.
+In his last five games he is hitting .500 with two doubles, a home run, two walks and two RBI.

 Torres Recent Games